-a.
-This includes businesses dedicated to the production, sale, or provision of services related to medications, medical supplies or equipment, or the provision of medical care services, in addition to those in their supply chain, including:
+- a.
+This includes businesses dedicated to the production, sale, or provision of services related to medications, medical supplies or equipment, or the provision of medical care services, in addition to those in their supply chain, including: - i.

-- i.
 Pharmaceutical manufacturing and sales operations. - ii.
-Medical devices manufacturing and sales operations. - iii.
-Biotechnology and agricultural biotechnology facilities (manufacturing and sales). - iv.
-Manufacturing operations for supplies used by hospitals, health care providers, and other institutions. - Manufacturing and sale of cleaning products, disinfectants, and personal protective equipment for addressing the COVID-19 crisis. - vi.
-Hospitals. - vii.
-Clinical laboratories. - viii.
-Emergency rooms. - ix.
-Medical services clinics. - x.
-Medicinal cannabis dispensaries. - xi.
-Medicinal cannabis cultivation and processing facilities. - xii.
-Healthcare centers. - xiii.
-Blood banks. - xiv.
-Pharmacies. - xv.
-Elderly care centers. - xvi.
-Companies or insurers that provide health insurance plans. - xvii.
-Veterinary clinics, by appointment, including grooming services. - xviii.
-Primary care physicians and medical specialists, including mental health specialists. - a.
+Medical devices manufacturing and sales operations. - Biotechnology and agricultural biotechnology facilities (manufacturing and sales). - iv.
+Manufacturing operations for supplies used by hospitals, health care providers, and other institutions. - Manufacturing and sale of cleaning products, disinfectants, and personal protective equipment for addressing the COVID-19 crisis.

+- vi.
+Hospitals.

+- vii.
+Clinical laboratories.

+- viii.
+Emergency rooms.

+- ix.
+Medical services clinics.

+- x.
+Medicinal cannabis dispensaries.

+- xi.
+Medicinal cannabis cultivation and processing facilities.

+- xii.
+Healthcare centers.

+- xiii.
+Blood banks.

+- xiv.
+Pharmacies.
+Includes businesses having a pharmacy component.
+These may remain open to the public from Monday to Sunday, from 5:00 a.m. to 10:00 p.m.

+- xv.
+Elderly care centers.

+- xvi.
+Companies or insurers that provide health insurance plans.

+- xvii.
+Veterinary clinics, by appointment, including grooming services.

+- xviii.
+Primary care physicians and medical specialists, including mental health specialists.

+- a.
 Although it is still preferable for primary care physicians and medical specialists to use electronic means like phone and video to provide their services, keep appointments, and maintain the continuity of care, medical visits shall be allowed in person.
 Physicians may open their offices for appointments as long as they can certify the adoption of strict safety and mitigation protocols recommended by the medical community and the Department of Health.
 They must receive patients by appointment while preventing the gathering of patients at their offices, respecting the physical distancing protocols, and implementing all necessary measures to safeguard the health of all employees working at their offices.

 - b.
-As a result of the trend shown by the increase in our hospital occupancy rate, elective surgeries requiring subsequent intensive care shall be limited to those classified as urgent based on medical criteria.
+As a result of the trend shown by the increase in our hospital occupancy rate, elective surgeries

+requiring subsequent intensive care shall be limited to those classified as urgent based on medical criteria.
 Hospitals must reinforce the COVID-19 health and safety protocols established for medical services at hospital institutions, including the Local Resumption of Elective Surgery Guidance (April 17, 2020) issued by the American College of Surgeons.
 In addition, they must certify the adoption of strict safety and mitigation protocols recommended by the medical community and the Department of Health.
-It should be noted that the scheduling of elective surgeries shall be subject to medical standards, in accordance with the COVID-19 health and safety protocols. - c.
+It should be noted that the scheduling of elective surgeries shall be subject to medical standards, in accordance with the COVID-19 health and safety protocols.

+c.
 The scheduling of elective surgeries at outpatient surgery centers shall be subject to medical standards in accordance with the COVID-19 health and safety protocols.